Our Experience: Established the First EQA Lab in Nigeria

 Situation

 An External Quality Assessment (EQA) program is a fundamental tool for quality evaluation and improvement in clinical laboratories.
-EQA Programs reduce inter-laboratory variation, analytical errors, and improve state of the art lab processes, all of which inspires consumer confidence in services provided by participating laboratories.
+EQA programs reduce inter-laboratory variation and analytical errors and improve state-of-the-art lab processes, all of which inspire consumer confidence in services provided by participating laboratories.

 In Nigeria, a critical component of the President’s Emergency Plan for AIDS Relief (PEPFAR) is focused on building health system capacity and effectiveness in laboratory testing and validation.
-In order for Nigeria to scale HIV-related prevention, diagnosis, care and treatment services, a strong and supportive laboratory network was essential.
+A strong and supportive laboratory network was essential for Nigeria to scale HIV-related prevention, diagnosis, care, and treatment services.

-Funded by the Centers for Disease Control in Prevention, Akesis worked to create Nigeria’s first National External Quality Assessment Laboratory (NEQAL), housed in the National Tuberculosis and Leprosy Training Centre (NTBLTC) in Zaria.
+Funded by the Centers for Disease Control and Prevention, Akesis Health Nigeria worked to create Nigeria’s first National External Quality Assessment Laboratory (NEQAL), housed in the National Tuberculosis and Leprosy Training Centre (NTBLTC) in Zaria.

 Solution

-Akesis collaborated closely with the Medical Laboratory Science Council of Nigeria (MLSCN) to establish NEQAL as the EQA facility for all PEPFAR in Nigeria.
+Akesis Health Nigeria collaborated closely with the Medical Laboratory Science Council of Nigeria (MLSCN) to establish NEQAL as the EQA facility for all PEPFAR in Nigeria.

-To further support the creation of this accredited lab, Akesis developed a set of standard operating procedures, policies, and protocols, planned and arranged a comprehensive MLSCN staff training, formed relationships with international EQA sample providers for the provision of required samples; and provided technical assistance to ensure the quality of panel distribution.
+To further support the creation of this accredited lab, Akesis Health Nigeria developed a set of standard operating procedures, policies, and protocols, planned and arranged a comprehensive MLSCN staff training, formed relationships with international EQA sample providers to provide required samples, and provided technical assistance to ensure the quality of panel distribution.

 Results

-Akesis transferred full management of the center to MLSCN and assisted NEQAL in seeking accreditation by WHO/AFRO’s Stepwise Accreditation process—a certification that advances African laboratories towards internationally recognized ISO 15189 accreditation, which it achieved in 2013.
+Akesis transferred the full management of the center to MLSCN.
+They assisted NEQAL in seeking accreditation through WHO/AFRO’s Stepwise Accreditation process, a certification that advances African laboratories towards internationally recognized ISO 15189 accreditation, which it achieved in 2013.